-Depart Australia or New Zealand on suggested Air Canada flights arriving in Vancouver in the morning (same day).
+In the morning, depart Australia or New Zealand on suggested Air Canada flights to Toronto via Vancouver.
 Renaissance Tours or your travel agent can assist you with your travel arrangements.

-In the evening, return to the hotel before welcome drinks and light refreshments with Jonathan and fellow travellers.
+In the evening, enjoy a special welcome dinner with Jonathan and fellow travellers.

 Lunch and the afternoon are at leisure to acquaint yourself with central Toronto, whose dynamic energy powers much of Canada’s commerce, politics and culture.

-This evening, attend a performance of the Toronto Symphony Orchestra featuring Pyotr Tchaikovsky’s Violin Concerto and Antonín Dvořák’s Symphony No 8.
+This evening, attend a performance of the Toronto Symphony Orchestra featuring Tchaikovsky’s Violin Concerto and Dvořák’s Symphony No 8.

 Enjoy a guided tour of the Royal Ontario Museum, the nation’s largest museum, which is famous for its vast and varied collection of Canadiana ranging from dinosaur fossils to art and world history – more than six million items across 40 galleries.